mbostock/gistup/README.md

 ## Usage

+To upload all files in the current directory to your new gist:

 ```bash
 gistup
 ```

-This will upload all files in the current directory to your new gist.
 If you just want to create a gist from a single file, try this instead:

 ```bash
 gistup index.html